-It is one of those spy movies that makes you add a whole bunch of new adjectives to the spy genre, because a dozen is not enough to explain this movie.
+One of those spy movies that make you add a whole bunch of new adjectives to the spy genre.
+Because a dozen is not enough to explain this one.

 It is a raw artful piece of work that is going to seem so personal and professional at the same time.
-It won an Oscar without even speaking a word in English, off course if you want to watch it now, which I highly do recommend you do.
+This won an Oscar without even speaking a word in English.
+Of course, if you want to watch it now, which I highly do recommend you do.
 It must be dubbed (or subbed) in English.

 If you were to choose one word and use it to describe it and subsequently add to the best spy movies genre, it would be “thrilling”.
 And this spy movie is but thrilling all the way through, giving you the real sense of danger.

 It is easy to feel you are in the presence of a masterful performance.